tylergraham117/tylergraham-site/content/Notes/04 - Efforts/Tyler Graham - YouTube/why is vintage stuff so popular?.md

 **VO**

 So wearing vintage clothing comes out of an inherently anti-consumerism cultural movement.

+A movement that would later be hijacked by big brands selling products off our nostalgia.

-But over time, the line between high fashion and street style starts to get fuzzy.
+Over time, the line between high fashion and street style starts to get fuzzy.

 And the idea of wearing old clothes starts to become accepted.
 (Great Gatsby, American Graffiti, Annie Hall, China Syndrome)